Design Patterns «Prev Next»

 Patterns may be further divided according to their scope.
 There are two pattern scopes:

-1. Object patterns
+1. Object Patterns

 Object patterns, the more common of the two, specify the relationships between objects.

 In general, the purpose of an object pattern is to allow the instances of different classes to be used in the same place in a pattern.
 Object patterns avoid fixing the class that accomplishes a given task at compile time.
+Instead the actual class of the object can be chosen at runtime.
+Object patterns mostly use object composition to establish relationships between objects.

 2. Gang of Four Patterns